 Psychosocial and Mental Health Support for people affected by the 15 March mosque attacks

 The attacks of 15 March have had untold impact on all of us.
 With the majority of victims being of refugee or migrant background, these communities have been especially affected.
-CRS is working alongside other agencies to support affected people, particularly in terms of providing counselling.
+CRS is working alongside other agencies to support affected people.

-In addition to its counselling services, CRS is also supporting affected people in other ways, including:
+In addition to its support services, CRS is also helping with the response in other ways, including:

 - Coordinating activities which enable refugee and migrant background people the opportunity to socialise and engage in physical activity

 - Promoting similar programmes organised by other agencies

 - Supporting local Muslim associations in their community work